The New Season Of 'Drunk History' Debuts On June 19th.

 And if you were ever wondering what is the perfect social lubricant for an episode of Drunk History, Waters has a theory.

-“Nine makes you sleepy, beer makes you whine about your lost loves.
+“Wine makes you sleepy, beer makes you whine about your lost loves.
 Bourbon does what the show needs, which is making you think you’re smarter than everyone else.”